 Try to carry out a bit of research before you start naming your accounts to check that the name you want will work on every platform.

-If a username is already taken on one platform, you could always try putting an underscore in, or the place name of your business as a way to work around it.
-For example, one business might have the following accounts, where it wasn’t possible to have one single name.
+If a username is already taken on one platform, you could always try putting an underscore in, or adding the location of your business as a way to work around it.
+For example, one business might have the accounts shown in the image on the left hand side, where it wasn’t possible to have one single name.

 However, it really is preferable to have the exact same name across all your profiles, and this should really be considered right at the beginning of your business journey, when you are researching business names.
 It’s just as important nowadays to check that the handles associated with your business’s name are available on social platforms.

 You can change the handle of your account on all platforms, at any time.
 Are your profiles named differently, in a way that might make it confusing for somebody trying to find you on a new platform?
 Look over your profiles, and if the answer might be yes, you can update the handles and names accordingly.